zepgram/magento2-fast-vm/README.md

 To solve this, just try to set mount option to "rsync", then after full installation you should be able to fallback to NFS.

 ### Others
-- If you have trouble during installation please open a new issue on this git repository.
+- If you have trouble during installation please open a new issue on this repository.